canonical/operator/README.md

 Also note that, unless you initialize the State with a preexisting status, the first status in the history will always be `unknown`.
 That is because, so far as scenario is concerned, each event is "the first event this charm has ever seen".

-If you want to simulate a situation in which the charm already has seen some event, and is in a status other than Unknown (the default status every charm is born with), you will have to pass the 'initial status' in State.
+If you want to simulate a situation in which the charm already has seen some event, and is in a status other than Unknown (the default status every charm is born with), you will have to pass the 'initial status' to State.

 ```python
 from ops.model import ActiveStatus